jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Streaming Writes**: For large datasets, use streaming writes (writing one row at a time) rather than building the entire dataset in memory before writing.

 5. **Timestamped Filenames**: Consider using timestamps in filenames for output files to avoid overwriting previous results and provide an audit trail.

+## Library Selection and Integration

+1. **Specialized Libraries**: Use specialized libraries for specific tasks rather than relying on general-purpose libraries with limited support.
+For example, use lxml for XPath parsing rather than BeautifulSoup's limited XPath support.

+2. **Consistent Interfaces**: When integrating multiple libraries for similar tasks (like CSS and XPath selectors), create consistent interfaces and error handling to simplify usage.

+3. **Reuse Existing Code**: Leverage existing functionality from other modules when extending capabilities to avoid duplication and ensure consistent behavior.